Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You’ll essentially just be asked to listen to and repeat words and phrases in a vacuum.
 In fairness, the company’s AR and VR lessons are a little better in this respect, but at the end of the day, the tech is still limited and the simulated conversations are fairly basic.

-I think the audio lessons and conversational practice exercises from Pimsleur and Rocket Languages are much better.
 So if you’re looking for top-shelf audio-based lessons and conversational practice, be sure to check out those two companies.

 Limited Grammar Instruction